kl1nton/4_MRCS_Bailey_Love/S1_Applied_Basic_Sciences.md

 ## Questions 71-80

+### Q71
-### Q71 In intussusception in children, which statement applies?
+In intussusception in children, which statement applies?

 #### Answer: X. ?

 ### Q72
-Which is true of Sjogrenb�s syndrome?
+Which is true of Sjogren's syndrome?
 #### Answer: X. ?

 ### Q73